mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 specification is providing one such example in Section 13.4 of
 {{RFC9000}}.
-Thus in flow forwarding mode the proxy needs to be able to set and read the ECN values in sent and received IP packets respecitively.
+Thus in flow forwarding mode the proxy needs to be able to set and read the ECN values in sent and received IP packets respectively.
 This may motivate that this functionality is optional to implement, even if supporting CONNECT-IP implementations in general will need to handle IP packets and their fields with fine grained control.
 If optional some negotiation mechanism is needed.